 Today's Musings, History & Folklore

-Scottish folklore has several dragon-like creatures, some of which take the form of malevolent serpents, which make them difficult to appreciate.
-One such is the Linton Worm said to be "in length three Scots yards and bigger than an ordinary man’s leg."
+There are happy dragons, reluctant dragons, and dragons to be feared!
+It is best to know which kind you are dealing with so that you can appreciate them properly!
+Scottish folklore has several dragon-like creatures, some of which take the form of malevolent serpents!
+One such is the fearsome Linton Worm said to be "in length three Scots yards and bigger than an ordinary man’s leg."
 The Linton Worm was said to emerge from its lair at dusk and dawn to ravage the countryside, eating crops, livestock and people, proving invulnerable to the weapons ranged against it.
-Finally defeated by the Laird of Lariston, its writhing death throes supposedly created the curious topography of the hills of the region at Linton in Roxburghshire on the Scottish borders!
+It was finally defeated by the Laird of Lariston, and its writhing death throes supposedly created the curious topography of the hills of the region at Linton in Roxburghshire on the Scottish borders! 🐉

 The word dragon entered the English language in the early 13th century from Old French which in turn comes from Latin draconem meaning "huge serpent" or "dragon."
 The term "dragon"referred to any great serpent, not necessarily mythological, up through the 18th century.